 - Smoother scrolling: Microsoft Office

 How do I use Dynamic Refresh Rate?

-Also, note that this feature will make tasks such as writing emails or documents run at 60Hz, at which point DRR will kick in and boost the screen to 120Hz for inking and scrolling.
+Also, note that this feature will make tasks such as writing emails or documents run at 60Hz, at this point, DRR will kick in and boost the screen to 120Hz for inking and scrolling.

-Another factor worth taking into consideration is that Apps will need to support DRR, and during the Windows 11 preview, DRR is limited to just Office, as far as the scrolling boost goes.
+Another factor worth considering is that Apps will need to support DRR, and during the Windows 11 preview, DRR is limited to just Office as far as the scrolling boost goes.

 Apps such as Office, Microsoft Edge, Microsoft Whiteboard, Microsoft Photos, Snip & Sketch, Drawboard PDF, Microsoft Sticky Notes, Adobe Acrobat, Adobe Illustrator, Microsoft To-Do, and Inkodo will all support DRR for inking as well.